danoventa/CrackingTheCodingInterview/USER_GUIDE.md

 # nteract

-nteract is a literate coding environment that supports Python, R, JavaScript and other Jupyter kernels.
-It wraps up the best of the web based Jupyter notebook and embeds it as a desktop application that allows you to open notebooks natively on your system.
-Double click a .ipynb on the desktop, use Spotlight on the Mac.
+nteract is a literate coding environment that supports Python, R, JavaScript and other [Jupyter kernels](https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages).
+It wraps up the best of the web based Jupyter notebook and embeds it as a desktop application.
+Now, you can open notebooks natively on your system.
+Double-click on a .ipynb file to open and begin using the notebook.
 It Just Works™

 ## Installation